mattnickerson993/clinnotes2/README.rst

-clinnotes
+ClinNotes
 =========

-Clinnotes is a project designed to help clinicians (doctors, therapists ect) manage patient care through reflections and reminders they can tag to a patients episode of care.
+## About
+Clinnotes is a project designed to help clinicians (doctors, therapists ect) manage patient care through reflections and reminders they can tag to a patient's episode of care.
+As a clinician it is not uncommon to have patients who make visits infrequently for various reasons.
+If one is practicing in a clinical environment that is busy and hectic it can be difficult to recall all patient details prior to a scheduled appointment, thus harming quality of care.
+Ideally, looking back at past visit notes could easily solve this.
+However, clinicians are trained and incentivized to write these visit notes in a way that optimizes billing and minimizes risk of litigation.
+This does not equate to accurate or helpful reflection or note taking.
+This is compounded by the plethora of tasks clinicians must complete in addition to seeing between 15-30 patients daily in some instances.
+As a practicing physical therapist I often tried to solve this issue with post it notes, which for numerous reasons may not be ideal.
+ClinNotes was designed to make this process easier and more organized for patients.

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter
      :target: https://github.com/pydanny/cookiecutter-django/